MicrosoftDocs/SupportArticles-docs/support/aspnet/permissions-connect-a-remote-access-database.md

 You may be tempted to use the administrative shares, which Windows creates for each drive (such as the C drive).
 However, it is better to create a new share because the administrative shares require that you add all users who use the share to the Administrators group.

 If the database is stored on a platform other than a Microsoft Windows platform, you must configure this share appropriately for the destination platform.
-For more information on how to use Access databases through a Novell file share, see the [REFERENCES](#references) section.

 ### Replicate the IIS Computer's local user accounts